 In this article, the Open Space Committee is requesting $2,420,000 from Community Preservation Committee’s (CPC) Undesignated reserves to purchase two parcels of undeveloped land on Main St, collectively referred to as 0 Main St. These parcels span close to 19 acres and are bordered on the north by 13.3 acres of conservation land (acquired in 2020 with CPC funding) and to the west by the 35.5-acre town-owned Horseshoe Farm Conservation Area.
 Both of these properties are also contiguous to 91 acres of Mass Audubon property.

-The catch is that a 10-lot subdivision project has also been proposed and approved for this site.
+The challenge is that a 10-lot subdivision project has also been proposed and approved for this site, increasing the acquisition price based on its development potential.
 If residents do not vote to acquire the land at Town Meeting, the development will move forward.
 Each of the 10 lots is 1-acre in size and construction would require removing most of the trees on the property.
 In addition, an estimated 44,000 cubic yards – roughly 2,200 truck loads – of fill would be brought in to accommodate the roadway and other development requirements.

 We strongly encourage Marshfield residents to educate themselves about both of these projects and show up to vote on October 20.
 Questions?
 Contact the Open Space Committee.